firatgoktepe/risk-analyzer-ai-app/PWA-README.md

 2. Update manifest.json with production URLs
 3. Replace placeholder icons with final designs
 4. Test on multiple devices and browsers
-5. Submit to app stores if desired (using tools like PWA Builder)
+5. Submit to app stores if desired (using tools like PWA Builder).

 ## Troubleshooting